rdiaz02/Zotero-to-Referey/README.md

-For example, in my case I have the complete Zotero PDF structure residing under `/sdcard/Zotero-storage` (that is what I enter in "PDF folder path").
-And since the PDF file names in the sqlite db are given as `directory/name-of-file` in "Preserve PDF path levels" I have option `folder\file.pdf`.
+For example, in my case I have the complete Zotero PDF structure residing under `/sdcard/Zotero-storage` (that is what I enter in "PDF folder path"), so a particular PDF might be located at `/sdcard/Zotero/storage/ABCD1234/somefile.pdf`.
+And since the PDF file names in the sqlite db are stored as `eight-capital-letters-and-numbers-directory/name-of-file` (so the above would be stored in the db as `ABCD1234/somefile.pdf`) in "Preserve PDF path levels" I have option `folder\file.pdf`.
 There are other options available (just check the preferences help).

 ### Syncing ###